-Praying mantis that are native in temperate regions lay their eggs in late summer or autumn.
+Praying mantis that are native to temperate regions lay their eggs in late summer or autumn.
 The eggs develop in winter and these species need the diapause throughout the cold months in order to develop properly.

 Praying mantis eggs that are found in temperate regions should be kept in cold temperatures to make sure that hatching is not encouraged when the ootheca is taken inside.

-There praying mantis eggs need to be refrigerated for species that are native in temperate regions if it is still cold outside.
+There praying mantis eggs need to be refrigerated for species that are native to temperate regions if it is still cold outside.
 It is essential to simulate the temperatures that they would naturally face.